Willys MB: Further development of the jeep

-An exception was an order for a series of some 200 to 500 standardized jeeps to be modified, by Holden (then G.M. of Australia), into field ambulances for the U.S. Marine Corps in the Pacific Theater, because they found the standard -ton Dodge WC-54 ambulances too unwieldy, and even their own -ton, 4x4 International M-1-4 vehicles both too ponderous and too scarce.
+An exception was an order for a series of some 200 to 500 standardized jeeps to be modified, by Holden (as General Motors Australia), into field ambulances for the U.S. Marine Corps in the Pacific Theater, because they found the standard -ton Dodge WC-54 ambulances too unwieldy, and even their own -ton, 4×4 International M-1-4 vehicles both too ponderous and too scarce.
 In 1942, Lt.
 Cmdr.
-French Moore, MC, a battalion surgeon with the 2nd Marine Division (Camp Elliott, CA) started developing his design for an MB/GPW-based 'light field-ambulance'.
-He submitted blueprints, and records of the performance of his prototype to Marine Corps Commandant Lt.
+French Moore, MC, a battalion surgeon with the 2nd Marine Division (Camp Elliott, CA), started developing his design for an MB/GPW-based "light field-ambulance."
+He submitted blueprints and records of performance of his prototype to Marine Corps Commandant Lt.
 Gen. Thomas Holcomb.
 It could carry up to "35 patients 1,000 yards and return, in an hour."
 Rebuilt to Moore's design, it was approved for fielding in time for the Solomon Island Campaign in 1943.
 Three series were built in modest numbers but totaling more than the USMC's own ambulance versions of their International M-1-4 and M-2-4s.